 After starting a family, Dathan segued into a career as a Motion Graphics Artist and attended Gnomon School of Visual Effects, Games + Animation, the top VFX school in the nation.
 With more than 10 years in the industry as an artist and team leader, Dathan has worked on major productions, including 1000 Ways to Die and Insomniac Event’s Wonderland.
 Dathan continues to compose music and scores animated video and films, including the song featured in Let Her In (2016).

 Since graduating from UC Berkeley with a bachelor's degree in English Literature & Rhetoric, Anthony has dabbled in writing and script consulting.
 A documentary treatment he co-wrote placed in the finals of the 2015 Producer Guild of America’s Diversity Workshop.
 He co-wrote Let Her In (2016) which has screened at several film festivals.

-Anthony was the story and script consultant for Carving the Divine (2017), a feature documentary on Japanese buddhist craftsmen which was submitted to Sundance Film Festival.
-Anthony's also a real estate professional who educates underserved communities on homeownership and develops housing products to prevent displacement.
+Anthony was the story and script consultant for Carving the Divine (2017), a feature documentary on Japanese buddhist craftsmen which has been featured in numerous publications, including BuzzFeed and the prestigious buddhist journal, Tricycle.